 This year marks 70 years of research on vegetables and other crops at the Wellesbourne Campus.
-We will mark this through a series of short 'articles' about the history of the site and about the research undertaken there.
 The Annual Reports are an excellent source of information and below are extracts from the First Annual Report 1950, published in 1951.

 ‘In February 1948 the Governing Body appointed as the first Director, Dr J. Philp, a distinguished plant breeder who had much experience at home and abroad.
 His first duty was to seek for a site for the new station, a task which proved to be very arduous.
 Until the Governing Body was legally incorporated as the British Society for the Promotion of Vegetable Research in September 1949, the administrative arrangements were in the hands of the Ministry of Agriculture and Fisheries’.